awi-response/garmin_fpl/README.md

 If you want to avoid this, make sure that the user waypoints are imported before the flightplans are (the .gfp-files).**

 # How to create flightplans for the GTN750
-The main gist of the code presented here, is the automated creation of said .gfp-files from the `user.wpt`s.
+The main goal of the code presented here is the automated creation of said .gfp-files from the `user.wpt`s.

 If you are using the MACS-Missionplanner to prepare your flightplans, you should follow these steps:
 1. create/open your flightplan in the [MACS-Missionplanner Software by DLR](https://macs.dlr.de/box)